Wacom Feel™ Multi-Touch API

 deviceArray:

-A user allocated buffer used to return the deviceIDs of the currently attached devices.
-This call will provide as many devices as will fit into the provided buffer.
+will provide as many devices as will fit into the provided buffer.
 This can be NULL.

 bufferSize: